Former OU regent, Claremore businessman pleads guilty to tax evasion

 “In fact, I knew that the checks did not relate to any legitimate business expense I had made on behalf of Pelco Structural and for which I could have legitimately expected reimbursement,” Albert wrote.

-In addition to a possible fine, Albert will pay $1,000,232 in restitution to U.S. Internal Revenue Service and $2,615,750 in restitution to Pelco Industries Inc., according to the plea agreement.
+In addition to a possible fine, Albert will pay $1,000,232 in restitution to the Internal Revenue Service and $2,615,750 in restitution to Pelco Industries Inc., according to the plea agreement.

-Albert will be formally sentenced at a date to be determined later.
+Albert will be formally sentenced at a date yet to be determined.

 Albert opened the Claremore steel pole manufacturing business in 2005 with Phil Parduhn, whose family owns Pelco Products Inc. in Edmond.